Last updated on September 18th, 2023 at 03:20 pm

 12. Zeta 🇺🇸

 Zeta is a budgeting app designed for couples and families.
-Their free Money Manager provides a holistic view of joint financial accounts for better budgeting and planning.
+Their free Money Manager provides a holistic view of a joint bank account for better budgeting and planning.
 It allows any couple to track their expenses, work on their bills, and better understand their net worth.

-Accounts are categorized as individual or shared; built-in messaging enables quick communication about ongoing expenses.
+Accounts are categorized as individual or shared, and built-in messaging enables quick communication about ongoing expenses.

-Once you decide on an app, set aside some time to set it up.
-You’ll want to gather your financial account details (such as passwords and logins).
+Once you decide on a budgeting app, set aside some time to set it up.
+You’ll want to gather your financial account details, such as account numbers, passwords, and logins.